Trapping pest birds in the UK

 A strategically set snare will catch foxes at times and in locations when other methods of control either won’t work or are impractical – for instance, when the cover is too high to be able to see or shoot a fox or the presence of livestock makes it unsafe to use a rifle.

 Before setting a snare, it’s important to understand and comply with the legislation and familiarise yourself with any relevant codes of practice for your area.
 The rules can, and often do, vary.
-For example, in Scotland, there is a requirement to be trained and accredited before you can use snares.

 It’s your responsibility to ensure that a snare is set correctly and legally.

-Please note that in Wales, from 17 October 2023, the use of all forms of snares became illegal and therefore such devices cannot be used there.Â
+From 17 October 2023 in Wales, and 25 November 2024 in Scotland, the use of all forms of snares became illegal and therefore such devices cannot be used in either country.Â

 At present we are advised the following manufacturers/stockists supply snares which are compliant with the relevant codes of practice.